Physical observers, $T$-vacuum and Unruh like effect in the radiation dominated early universe: New coordinates describing the radiation dominated universe

 \section{New coordinates describing the radiation dominated universe}

 Here, we provide a brief review of our earlier work \cite{modak1} related with the installation of a new coordinate system in the radiation dominated universe.
-Let us start from the spatially flat FRW metric in comoving frame \be ds^2= dt^2 - a^2(t)[dr^2 + r^2(d\theta^2 +{\sin^2{\theta}}~ d\phi^2)], \ee which in cosmological coordinates $(\eta,r, \theta, \phi)$, where $\eta = \int \frac{dt}{a(t)}$, is given by
+Let us start from the spatially flat FRW metric in comoving frame